|Asian Carp are now just a few miles from Lake Michigan. The State of Michigan is trying to get the State of Illinois to hard

 My heart beating franticly and my emotions running wild as a Coast

-Guard vessel approached and said, "the Great Loop was closed".
+Guard vessel approached and said, "the waterway was closed".

 For a moment, I was crushed, my knees felt weak, and as I took a seat in